Site Navigation

 Who Is Responsible if the Test Shows a Contaminant?

 It is up to the buyer and seller to negotiate what actions, if any, will be taken if the test results indicate a contaminant is present in the drinking water supply at a level that exceeds an applicable standard.
-The PWTA and subsequent regulations do not require water treatment if any test parameter exceeds the standard level.
-However, the NJDEP does provide information regarding various treatment options and potential funding sources (see http://www.nj.gov/dep/pwta).
-The PWTA is merely considered a “notice” of potable water quality for interested parties involved in the real estate transaction.
+The PWTA and successive regulations do not mandate treatment of the water supply if any test parameter surpasses the approved level.
+The NJDEP does, however, provide information with reference to various options for treatment and potential sources of funding (see http://www.nj.gov/dep/watersupply/pw_pwta.html).
+The PWTA simply serves as a "notice" for the parties involved in the real estate transaction in regards to the potable water quality.

 Want to Know More?